General and Animal Biology or equivalent is strongly recommended.

 the laboratory exercises.

-data acquired during hands-on dissection and observation, and physiologic experimentation
+data acquired during hands-on dissection and observation will facilitate the

 Class lectures based upon the distributed outlines.
 This material may,